 While the secondary iPhone market seems to be stable, expectations for iPhone 7 are very low, and may rise modestly ahead of the September launch, Piper Jaffray’s Gene Munster said in a report.
-He has an Overweight rating on Apple Inc. (NASDAQ: AAPL) with a price target of $153.
+He had an Overweight rating on Apple Inc. AAPL, with a price target of $153.

-The U.S. pricing trends of used iPhones reflect that the resale value of the iPhone SE, 6S/6S Plus is broadly in-line with the resale value of the iPhones 6/6 Plus during the same post-launch period last year, which suggested stability in aftermarket iPhone supply and demand, Munster mentioned.
+The US pricing trends of used iPhones reflect that the resale value of the iPhone SE, 6S/6S Plus is broadly in-line with the resale value of the iPhones 6/6 Plus during the same post-launch period last year, which suggested stability in aftermarket iPhone supply and demand, analyst Gene Munster mentioned.

 iPhone 7 Launch